Crissium/SilverDict/README.md

 - [ ] Add proper styling for `<sound>` tags
 - [ ] Allow zooming in/out of the dictionary page
 - [ ] Better support for mobile screens (help wanted!)
+- [ ] Make the strings translatable (there are only a few of them, though)

 I would like to imitate GoldenDict Android's interface, where the input area is always at the top, and next to it is a button to select dictionaries; when the input is blank, history is displayed instead of matched candidates.
 I wonder where to put the miscellaneous buttons like the ones for clearing history and managing dictionaries.